-In the North Church baptistery the font is set on a platform, raised two steps above the level of the nave, and enclosed by a chancel screen, which set the area apart from the chapel nave.
-Similarly to the main church and chapel, the chancel screen functioned as a “barrier that impeded access to, but not the visibility of, the mysteries performed at the altar” (Isar 2014: 32) or in case of the Baptistery – during the sacrament of baptism.
+In the North Church Baptistery, the font is set on a platform, raised two steps above the level of the nave.
+It is enclosed by a chancel screen, which set the area apart from the chapel nave.
+Similarly to the main church and chapel, the chancel screen functioned as a “barrier that impeded access to, but not the visibility of, the mysteries performed at the altar” (Isar 2014: 32) or in case of the baptistery, during the sacrament of baptism.

-Cyril of Jerusalem and John Chrysostom compare act of baptism with the garden of Paradise stressing the importance of nakedness of the catechumen awaking nakedness of Adam and Eve who were not ashamed of it until “took up the garment of sin” (John Chrysostom, Baptismal instructions, cited from Whitaker 1970: 38; Myst.
+Cyril of Jerusalem and John Chrysostom compare acts of baptism with the Garden of Paradise, stressing the importance of nakedness, with the catechumen awakening the awareness of nakedness for Adam and Eve, who were not ashamed of until they “took up the garment of sin” (John Chrysostom, Baptismal instructions, cited from Whitaker 1970: 38; Myst.
 Cat.
 I.1.
-Weiss 2006: 20; Day 2018: 83-4).
-Since most probably, the person took his cloth of before entering the font, in words of Cyril of Jerusalem “you were naked in front of everyone and you were not ashamed” (MC2.2; Day 2018: 87), the chancel was not meant to hide the naked person but to emphasize sacredness of the act.
+Weiss 2006: 20; Day 2018: 83N4).
+As people most likely removed their clothes before entering the font, in the words of Cyril of Jerusalem, “you were naked in front of everyone and you were not ashamed” (MC2.2; Day 2018: 87).
+The chancel was not meant to hide the naked person but to emphasize the sacredness of the act.

-Alternatively, in the South Church baptistery, the font is not elevated above the nave level and does not have a chancel screen, but was, almost certainly, placed under a canopy (ciborium), which visually defined it in space, while curtains could be used to hid partially the act of baptism.
-Although today undetectable, a remnant of one column to hold the canopy is still visible on Colt’s photograph of the baptistery font made in 1930s.
-Canopy is attested in the baptistery in Nessana church of St Sergius and Bacchus (Ristow 1998: #318) dated to 464-527/65; in Mampsis baptistery (Ristow 1998: # 313) as well as in the Petra Church (5th century, Ristow 1998: #443; Bikai 2002: 272) and in Old Diaconicon on Mount Nebo (Michel 1998: 405), although they were probably more widespread than surviving evidence show.
+Alternatively, in the South Church Baptistery, the font is not elevated above the nave level and does not have a chancel screen.
+However, it was almost certainly placed under a canopy (ciborium), which visually defined it in the space, while curtains could partially hide the act of baptism.
+Although today it is undetectable, a remnant of one column that would have held the canopy is still visible in Colt’s photograph of the Baptistery font from the 1930s.
+Canopies are attested in the Baptistery of the Nessana Church of St Sergius and Bacchus (Ristow 1998: #318) dated from 464 to 527/65; in the Mampsis Baptistery (Ristow 1998: # 313); in the Petra Church (5th century, Ristow 1998: #443; Bikai 2002: 272), and in Old Diaconicon on Mount Nebo (Michel 1998: 405).
+Even considering these examples, they were probably more widespread than the surviving evidence shows.

-According to the Eastern liturgy both the altar and the baptism font are required to be covered (Pena 1997: 100).
-In her recent study of canopies Bogdanovic states that in “church canopies that were most directly related to liturgy and the two major sacraments were altar canopies that framed the holy table and the performance of the Eucharist, and baptismal canopies that enclosed baptismal fonts” (Bogdanovic 2017: 50).
-In fact, tradition of enclosing the baptismal font within canopy goes back to the 3rd-century baptistery in Dura Europos (Bogdanovic 2017: 51-2; 144-7).
-Evidence from the 9th- century Carolingian ivories (e.g., Drogo Sacramentary Book Covers, 9th c; Remigius of Reims baptizing Clovis I, Reims, 875-899) as well as from Byzantine illuminated manuscripts (e.g., Gregory Naziansus, Oratio XL, Iviron Monastery, 10th c) also point to the use of canopy above the baptistery fonts (see also Underwood 1950).
-Curtains were most probably hung within canopies, which also perhaps could serve to hold some lightening devices (Ristow 1998: 74)
+In the eastern liturgy, both the altar and baptismal font must be covered (Pena 1997: 100).
+In her recent study of canopies, Bogdanovic states that in “church canopies that were most directly related to liturgy and the two major sacraments were altar canopies that framed the holy table and the performance of the Eucharist, and baptismal canopies that enclosed baptismal fonts” (Bogdanovic 2017: 50).
+In fact, a tradition of enclosing the baptismal font within a canopy goes back to the third-century Baptistery of Dura Europos (Bogdanovic 2017: 51–2; 144–7).
+Evidence from ninth-century Carolingian ivories (e.g., Drogo Sacramentary Book Covers, 9th c; Remigius of Reims baptizing Clovis I, Reims, 875–899), as well as Byzantine illuminated manuscripts (e.g., Gregory Naziansus, Oratio XL, Iviron Monastery, 10th c) also point to the use of a canopy above baptistery fonts (see also Underwood 1950).
+Curtains were most probably hung within canopies, which may also have held some lighting devices (Ristow 1998: 74)